mojotech/mojotech-intern-docs/content/docs/04-projects.md

 parents: ['Mojo Time']
 ---

+### Speed coding challenge

+Competitive games exist for typing and code implementation, but there appears to be a gap for reshaping code in your editor/IDE of choice.
+This would present editor challenges like:
+* Switch case of vars
+* Reorder words, sentences, paragraphs
+* Advanced find/replace
+* Extract a method
+* Swap keys/values in a hash
+* Repeated steps / macros

+Problems:
+* IO monitoring.
+How do we tell if the developer is started/done?
+* Feedback.
+How we let the developer know there is still work to perform.
+* Recording.
+It would be fun to see how others solve the problem in their editor.

 ### Helios frontend write (sveltejs)

 This is an exercise in rewriting the helios frontend in sveltejs, rollup, and polka.